|Origins||Settled c. 1885 and annexed in 1889|

 By the 1910s decade Polish, Irish and Italian immigrants arrived in the neighborhood as more housing was put up.
 The neighborhood stopped growing in the 1930s due to the Great Depression era; however, the area did not fall into despair.

-In the late 1960s, Puerto Rican migration came to Hermosa much to the objection of many white residents; this encouraged the arrival of the notorious Gaylords street gang that came to assist the Young Freaks street gang (now known as the Stoned Freaks).
-The Young Freaks were a hippy group that started in 1967 in Kelvyn Park, but when the neighborhood began to see the arrival of Puerto Ricans, gangs like Spanish Cobras, Latin Kings and Imperial Gangsters migrated into Hermosa.
-Spanish Cobras and Imperial Gangsters gave trouble to the Freaks which resulted in them becoming a street gang in 1971.
+Starting in the early 1960s and progressing more in the later 60s, Puerto Rican migration came to Hermosa much to the objection of many white residents; this encouraged the arrival of the notorious Gaylords street gang that came to assist the Young Freaks street gang (now known as the Stoned Freaks).
+The Young Freaks were a hippy group that started in 1967 in Kelvyn Park, but when the neighborhood began to see the arrival of Puerto Ricans, gangs like Latin Kings and Imperial Gangsters migrated into Hermosa.
+Imperial Gangsters gave trouble to the Freaks which resulted in them becoming a street gang in 1971.
 The first gang activity was from the Almighty Popes as they controlled Kilbourn Park in the mid-late 1960s but then the Gaylords seized control of the park in 1969, this was the earliest signs of gang activity in the far northern section of Hermosa.
-The Gaylords and Freaks teamed up in the 1970s to battle Cobras and Gangsters, while the Gaylords also battled the Latin Kings, the Freaks stayed out of that conflict due a friendship with Latin Kings.
+The Gaylords and Freaks teamed up in the 1970s to battle Imperial Gangsters, while the Gaylords also battled the Latin Kings, the Freaks stayed out of that conflict due a friendship with Latin Kings.

 By the year 1980 Hemosa was now 31% Latino due to white flight.
 The 1980s would bring Mexican migration as well into Hermosa as poorer Latinos found the areas’ properties cheap to purchase or rent due to the decline of manufacturing in the area and job loss.